 The responsibility to socialize and educate children is a shared obligation between parents and schools, but education begins at home.
-In order for a child to reach academic achievement, parents must be involved and participate in the educational process.
-The more parental involvement, the more students are likely to become productive members of society as well as excel in academics.
+For a child to reach academic achievement, parents must be involved and participate in the educational process.
+The more parental involvement, the more students are likely to become productive members of our society and excel academically.
 Parental involvement impacts student academics.

 A field-based study by Barbara Schneider and Yongsook Lee (1990) compared the academic performance of East Asian American school students and European-Americans students.
 Excluded from both groups were students in special classes who had learning disabilities or physical handicaps.
-Both groups were compared as to their ability in the Latin alphabet.
+The two groups were compared with regards to their ability in the Latin alphabet.

-Data collected indicated that East Asian academic performance on achievement tests and report card grades was higher than that of the European-American students in all areas, with the exception of language skills.
-Differences in language performance could be attributed to the fact that many of the East Asian students were at a disadvantage because their parents did not speak English.
+Data collected indicated that East-Asian academic performance on achievement tests and report card grades was higher than that of the European-American students in all areas except language skills.
+Differences in language performance could be attributed to the fact that many East-Asian students were at a disadvantage because their parents did not speak English.

-Schneider and Lee found only cultural differences — all related to parental involvement — to explain the East Asian Americans being superior to the European-Americans.
-For example, 22 out of 37 of the East Asian parents reported that they had spent time teaching their children reading, writing, and simple arithmetic skills before entering kindergarten.
+Schneider and Lee found only cultural differences — all related to parental involvement — to explain East-Asian Americans being superior to the European-Americans.
+For example, 22 out of 37 East-Asian parents reported they had spent time teaching their children reading, writing, and simple arithmetic skills before entering kindergarten.
 Only 4 out of 25 European-American parents indicated that they had engaged in similar activities.
-East Asian parents closely monitored and controlled their children’s use of time on academic and social pursuits and they placed high value on education.
+East-Asian parents closely monitored and controlled their children’s use of time on academic and social pursuits, and they placed a high value on education.
 “There is nothing without education,” one parent remarked.
 “Education is more important than money.”

-A decade later Fan and Chen (2001) carried out a meta-analysis to synthesize the quantitative literature about the relationship between parental involvement and students’ academic achievement.
-The findings reveal a small to moderate, and practically meaningful, relationship between parental involvement and academic achievement.
-Through moderator analysis, it was revealed that parental aspiration/expectation for children’s education achievement has the strongest relationship, whereas parental home supervision has the weakest relationship, with students’ academic achievement.
+A decade later, Fan and Chen (2001) carried out a meta-analysis to synthesize the quantitative literature about the relationship between parental involvement and students’ academic achievement.
+The findings reveal a small to moderate — and practically meaningful — relationship between parental involvement and academic achievement.
+Through moderator analysis, it was revealed that parental aspiration/expectation for children’s educational achievement has the strongest relationship, whereas parental home supervision has the weakest relationship with students’ academic achievement.

 A meta-analysis by Jeynes (2005) of 41 studies examined the relationship between parental involvement and the academic achievement of urban elementary school children.
 Results indicate a significant relationship between parental involvement overall and academic achievement.
 Parental involvement, as a whole, was associated with all the academic variables by about 0.7 to 0.75 of a standard deviation unit.
-This relationship held for European-American and minority children and also for boys and girls.
+This relationship held up for European-American and minority children and also for boys and girls.
 Jeynes (2007) also undertook a meta-analysis of 52 studies to determine the influence of parental involvement on the educational outcomes of urban secondary school children.
-The results indicate that the influence of parental involvement overall is also significant for secondary school children.
-Parental involvement as a whole affects all the academic variables under study by about 0.5 to 0.55 of a standard deviation unit.
+The results indicate that parental involvement also significantly influences secondary school children.
+Parental involvement, as a whole, affects all the academic variables under study by about 0.5 to 0.55 of a standard deviation unit.

 Nyarko (2011) conducted a study to determine the influence of parental authoritativeness on adolescents’ academic achievement.
 Authoritative parenting is characterized by reasonable demands and high responsiveness.
-While authoritative parents might have high expectations for their children, they also give their kids the resources and support they need to succeed.
+While authoritative parents might have high expectations for their children, they also give their kids the resources and support needed to succeed.
 Parents who exhibit this style listen to their kids and provide love and warmth in addition to limits and fair discipline.
-The result shows that both mothers and fathers’ authoritativeness positively relate to the academic achievement of the students.
+The results show that both mothers’ and fathers’ authoritativeness positively relate to the academic achievement of their children.

-In a meta-analysis Pinquart (2016) integrated the results of 308 empirical studies on associations of general parenting dimensions and styles with academic achievement of children and adolescents, assessed via grade point average or academic achievement tests.
-Parental responsiveness (warmth), behavioral control, autonomy granting, and an authoritative parenting style were associated with better academic performance both concurrently and in longitudinal studies, although these associations were small in a statistical sense.
-Parental harsh control, and psychological control, as well as neglectful, authoritarian, and permissive parenting styles were related to lower achievement with small to very small effect sizes.
+In a meta-analysis, Pinquart (2016) integrated the results of 308 empirical studies on associations of general parenting dimensions and styles with academic achievement of children and adolescents, assessed via grade point average or academic achievement tests.
+Parental responsiveness (warmth), behavioral control, autonomy granting, and an authoritative parenting style were associated with better academic performance — both concurrently and in longitudinal studies — although these associations were small in a statistical sense.
+Parental harsh control, psychological control, as well as neglectful, authoritarian, and permissive parenting styles, were related to lower achievement with small to very small effect sizes.
 The researcher concluded that associations of academic achievement with general parenting dimensions/styles tend to be smaller than associations of school-specific parental involvement.

 Media and digital exposure

-Sharif and Sargent (2006) tested the relative effects of television, movie, and video game screen time and content on adolescent school performance.
-There were 4508 students who participated in the study; gender was equally represented, and 95 percent were European-American.
+Sharif and Sargent (2006) tested the relative effects of television, movie, and video game screen time and content on adolescent school performance; 4508 students participated in the study.
+Gender was equally represented; 95 percent were European-American.
 In multivariate analyses, after adjusting for other covariates, the odds of poorer school performance increased with increasing weekday television screen time and cable movie channel availability and decreased with parental television content restriction.
-As compared with children whose parents never allowed them to watch R-rated movies, children who watched R-rated movies once in a while, sometimes, or all of the time had significantly increased cumulative odds of poorer school performance.
+Compared to children whose parents never allowed them to watch R-rated movies, children who watched R-rated movies once in a while, sometimes, or all of the time had significantly increased cumulative odds of poorer school performance.
 Weekend screen time and video game use were not associated with school performance.